A potelyt.com – Photography & Imaging Resources

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-Pro1 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the X-Pro1 and the S1R have been discontinued, but can regularly be found used on ebay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the S1R was followed by the Panasonic S1R II.
 Further information on the features and operation of the X-Pro1 and S1R can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Panasonic S1R Manual.

 Review summary